Hélio Oiticica: Early career

 Oiticica's early works, in the mid-1950s, were greatly influenced by European modern art movements, principally Concrete art and De Stijl.
 He was a member of Grupo Frente, founded by Ivan Serpa, under whom he had studied painting.
 His early paintings used a palette of strong, bright primary and secondary colours and geometric shapes influenced by artists such as Piet Mondrian, Paul Klee and Kazimir Malevich.
 Oiticica's painting quickly gave way to a much warmer and more subtle palette of oranges, yellows, reds and browns which he maintained, with some exceptions, for the rest of his life.

 In 1959, he became involved in the short-lived but influential Neo-Concrete Movement.
 The Neo-Concrete Movement rejected the objective nature of Concrete Art and sought to use phenomenology to create art that "expresses complex human realities."
 This was stated in the manifesto written by Amílcar de Castro, Ferreira Gullar, Franz Weissmann, Lygia Clark, Lygia Pape, Reynaldo Jardim, Theon Spanudis and published in Rio de Janeiro in March 1959 called Manifesto neoconcreto.

-Neo-Concretism focused creating an awareness within the spectator of their spatial relationship with the artwork.
+Neo-Concretism focused on creating an awareness within the spectator of their spatial relationship with the artwork.
 The artworks themselves became akin to living organism rather than static forms; they were made to interact with viewers.

 During Oiticica’s Neo-Concrete period, he sought to “escape the constraints of painting while remaining in dialogue with it” by utilizing color in new ways.
 He painted monochromes entitled Invencoes (Inventions) in 1959.
 These small square wooden plaques (30 x 30 cm) were not made to represent light rather Oiticica sought to embody it.
 Oiticica questioned traditional ideas of aesthetics and art practices by considering the spectator and ideas of real space in his work.

 The group disbanded in 1961.
 Clark and Oiticica transitioned into conceptual art dealing with ideas of the human body and culture.
 Oiticica was specifically interested in what creates culture.

 Color became a key subject of Oiticica's work and he experimented with paintings and hanging wooden sculptures with subtle (sometimes barely perceptible) differences in colour within or between the sections.
 The hanging sculptures gradually grew in scale and later works consisted on many hanging sections forming the overall work, as a spatial development of his first experiments with painting.